luishdemetrio/ARIA/readme.md

 ## Learning Objectives

 By the end of this lab, you will be able to:
-* Build AppWise, a specialized enterprise application management agent
+* Build Aria, a specialized enterprise application management agent
 * Configure intelligent application search and discovery capabilities
 * Implement semantic matching for application requests
 * Create dynamic actions using SharePoint List connectors